-As a business owner that uses Xero, I found it tricky to keep track of my client payments.
-Not knowing who to chase or what is invoice outstanding can lead to cash flow problems.
+As a business owner who uses Xero, I found it tricky to keep track of my client payments.
+Not knowing whom to chase or which invoices are outstanding can lead to cash flow problems.
 There didn't seem to be an automated way to add Xero information to my calendar.
 I wanted to automate that process.

 What it does

 InView integrates with Xero to allow companies to sync their invoices and bills to their regular desktop and mobile calendars with ease.
 The provided iCal feed has each invoice and bill as an event on the calendar.
 They are placed on the day they are due and have a 9am alert to keep everyone subscribed to the calendar in the loop.

 Status icons for pending, paid and overdue items are included in the event title for seeing what's going within your company on at a glance.